 Any clerical error discovered that results in a tax reduction may be corrected for the current tax year and up to the last five certified rolls in which the error existed.
 Reductions are processed at the time of discovery, and the property owner is notified and sent a refund (if no past taxes are due) usually within 30 days.
 If property taxes are past due, the refund is applied as a credit.

 Any clerical error discovered that results in a tax increase may be corrected for the current tax year and up to the last five certified tax rolls in which the error existed.
 However, before the roll can be corrected, the assessor must notify the property owner of the error and provide at least 20 days for the property owner to respond and give cause why the corrections should not be made.
 If the property owner fails to respond or is unable to give good and sufficient cause why the correction should not be made, the assessment rolls are corrected and the property owner is notified of the action by certified mail.
 The additional taxes for the earliest tax year shall be added to the account on the following assessment and tax roll and be payable along with all other taxes and assessments for that year starting on November 15.
-The additional taxes for each subsequent tax year through the tax year in which the correction is made shall be added in chronological order to the tax extended against the property on the following assessment and tax rolls for the second, third, fourth and fifth tax years following the tax year in which the correction is made.
+The additional taxes for each subsequent tax year through the tax year in which the correction is made shall be added in chronological order to the tax extended against the property on the following assessment and tax rolls for the second, third, fourth, and fifth tax years following the tax year in which the correction is made.

-If the error affects only the current tax year, and if it is discovered prior to December 1, the assessor may correct the roll and send notification to the owner with appeal rights.
-A new tax statement will be sent with an additional 30 days to pay the tax with full discount and no interest.
+If the error affects only the current tax year, and if it is discovered prior to December 1, the assessor may correct the roll and send a notification to the owner with appeal rights.
+A new tax statement will be sent with an additional 30 days to pay the tax with a full discount and no interest.

 Any property discovered that is new since the last appraisal inspection but has been omitted from the assessment and tax rolls must be added for the current tax year and up to the last five certified tax rolls in which the property was omitted.
 The property owner is given the opportunity to give good and sufficient cause why the property should not be added in the same manner as clerical error increases, however, the total additional tax amount for all tax years corrected is added to the following tax roll and are payable along with all other taxes and assessments for that year starting on November 15.